 Most drivers spend several hours per week sat in car seats, so it’s no surprise manufacturers invest so much time and money into making them the best they can be.
 Here’s our pick of the 10 cars with the best seats.
 Buy one of these and your bum will thank you.
 If you’ve already picked your perfect new car, use our handy PCP calculator to get a better idea how much it could cost.

 The V90 retains Volvo’s reputation for incredibly comfy seats, as well as offering a huge amount of interior space.
 The estate comes with leather seats as standard but they’re so soft and relaxing there’s really no need to spend the extra money on the optional sports seats.

 The plush surroundings and classy dashboard all add to the interior’s sophisticated styling and practicality.
 But although these elements may be impressive, the soothing seats are the main highlight and four tall adults will be perfectly comfortable.

 2. Mercedes S-Class

-The S-Class cabin is an exquisite place to be – it’s stunningly relaxing and refined in there.
-The interior is packed with high-tech gadgets which add to the premium feel and incredibly comfortable interior environment.
+The S-Class is an exquisite place to sit – it’s stunningly relaxing and refined in there.
+The S-Class interior is packed with high-tech gadgets which add to the premium feel and incredibly comfortable interior environment.

 3. Range Rover SVAutobiography

-As you’d expect from the top-spec Range Rover, front-seat passengers are treated to sumptuous leather seats with acres of luxurious trimmings.
+As you’d expect from a top-spec Range Rover interior, front-seat passengers are treated to sumptuous leather seats with acres of luxurious trimmings.
 But it’s the back seats that really capture your attention.
 They get electric fold-out tables, USB charging points and access to air conditioning controls.

 That’s not all – they are electrically adjustable, feature a massage function and include two eight-inch touchscreens mounted in the back of the front headrests for mid-journey entertainment.
 The Range Rover delivers premium saloon space and luxury in a giant SUV body.